 January to March are the snowfall months of Parvati Valley and the rest of Himachal Pradesh.
 You will find plenty of snow up there nearby Tosh in these winter months.

 The distance of Barshaini to Tosh is just 4-5 km and you can cover it in about 15-20 minutes.
 The access road is in tatters and in case of slush it can get really difficult.

 It will take about 2.5 hrs to reach Malana from Tosh.
 The distance to the base of Malana village from Tosh is about 44 km and then you can hike further to reach Malana.

-If the crowd isn’t your thing and if you’re looking for a place to connect with your inner self while also indulging in a beautiful experience – then a trip to Tosh is the what you need.
-Here, you’re not a passive tourist, but, an active traveler – out there, on foot, exploring nature.
+If the crowd isn’t your thing and if you’re looking for a place to connect with your inner self while also indulging in a beautiful experience – then a trip to Tosh is what you need.
+Here, you’re not a passive tourist, but an active traveler – out there, on foot, exploring nature.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

 Tosh isn’t for everyone – you need to be comfortable in nothingness, and you MUST enjoy the nature of the region.
 For if this is your calling (and it should be, given you’re on Devil On Wheels :D), then do visit this hidden wonder and share your experiences with us, please.